 The Soundslice notation editor is entirely web-based.
 There’s nothing to download or install.

 To edit the notation/tablature for a slice, first make sure you’re logged in as the owner of the slice.
-View the slice and click “Edit” in the upper right, then open the notation editor using the “Notation editor” button at the top of the page.
+View the slice and click “Edit” in the lower right, then open the notation editor using the “Notation editor” button at the top of the page.

 When you open the editor, two things will change: